GirlsDoPorn: History

 Over a dozen U.S. and foreign companies were associated with GirlsDoPorn throughout its lifespan.
 In 2011, GT Group Limited, a company referenced in the Panama Papers, was listed as its parent corporation.
 The Sydney Morning Herald reported in 2011 that GT Group Limited was founded by a man associated with arms smuggling, drug gangs, and tax fraud.
 By 2017, its parent corporation were Oh Well Media Limited, a company based in Port Vila, Vanuatu, which is an offshore tax haven according to the San Diego Reader.
 The company BLL Media Inc. was referred to in contracts signed with some women who worked for the company.

-GirlsDoPorn.com charged a subscription of $30 per month; it published a 45-minute video on a weekly schedule.
+GirlsDoPorn.com charged a subscription of $30 per month; it published a roughly 45-minute video on a weekly schedule.
 The official site Girls-Do-Porn.com posted short, free extracts of the videos.
 The company had a spin-off site, GirlsDoToys, launched by Pratt and Wolfe in 2014.
 In January 2017, GirlsDoPorn.com was the 33,949th-most-visited website in the United States, receiving roughly 1.2 million visitors between November and December 2016, including approximately 84,000 who were visiting the website for the first time.
 According to the United States Department of Justice, the websites GirlsDoPorn and GirlsDoToys generated over $17 million in revenue.
 Pratt was the sole recipient of profits from the websites.
 Upon filing bankruptcy in 2018, Pratt estimated his income to be greater than $60,000 per month, and reported over $134,000 in back taxes.

 The company received tabloid attention in 2013 and 2014 when it was reported that two beauty pageant models for Miss Teen USA were the subjects of videos on the website; as a consequence of this being made public, the models ceased connection with the beauty pageants.
-Some women who filmed videos with GirlsDoPorn later became professional pornographic actors, including Emily Willis, who filmed two videos with the website in 2018 after dating Garcia for a month, according to her own account.
+Some women who filmed videos with GirlsDoPorn later became professional pornographic actors, including Emily Willis, who said she filmed two videos with the website after dating Garcia for a month.
+Willis said that she was aware that she was being lied to but wanted to enter the industry regardless.

 In a court testimony in October 2019, Wolfe said that GirlsDoPorn continued to recruit new women, whose contracts did not mention the name of the website.
-According to Ars Technica, GirlsDoPorn.com went offline in January 2020.
+According to Ars Technica, amid investigation into the owners of the website, GirlsDoPorn.com went offline in January 2020.